 Did you hear it?
-I just mentioned that my camera had taken enough pictures at the moment (since my battery was dying), and at the the 8 second mark, a voice says, "No it hasn't."
+I just mentioned that my camera had taken enough pictures at the moment (since my battery was dying), and at the 8-second mark, a voice says, "No it hasn't."
 Gee, this basement entity really wants me to take flash photography. lol

-These are tougher to hear and decipher, but they go something like this: When I ask what their name is, I get a response that sounds something like, "Simon", "Someone", or maybe "Seven".
-When I ask what it was like there, I got a response that started with "It was simple..." then something I can't understand, then "...the house."
+These are tougher to hear and decipher, but they go something like this: When I ask what their name is, I get an answer of, "Seven".
+When I ask what it was like there, the response is, "It was a simple existence at the house."

 We wrapped up our investigation by doing one last spirit box session in the boiler room, down in the basement.
 We didn't get good radio frequencies down there, but I did catch a voice outside of the spirit box.
 Listen here:

 Did you hear it?
 Right around the 8-second mark, you can hear a woman's voice faintly say, "Jesus Christ."
 I guess she found the spirit box annoying or frightening, one of the two. ;)

 Last, this is a picture my husband took in the attic during our guided tour at the beginning.
 We got orbs, but they were all dust particles, except for this one.
 It could be a bug, or it could be something else.
 I'll leave it for you to decide.